edgedb/edgedb-java/docs/index.rst

         implementation 'com.gel:driver'

 Once you have the dependency added, you can start using the client.
-The following is a simple example of how to connect to an EdgeDB instance and execute a query:
+The following is a simple example of how to connect to an Gel instance and execute a query:

 .. tabs::